jonathanburgossaldivia/Conkyrc2022/README.md

 - ttf-ibm-plex
 - speedtest-cli

 To see the last unread email from gmail you need to enable access to less secure apps from gmail.
-To display the icons you will need to have the ttf-font-awesome icon pack installed.
+To display the icons you will need to have the ttf-font-awesome font package installed.

 ### Things you need to change in Conky's config file: